craftingcity/RollHighOrDie/Equipment and Inventories/Melee Weapons.md

 #### Damaged (x)
 This Weapon is currently poorly maintained or otherwise damaged, but not destroyed.

+When you make an Attack with this Weapon, your Attack Roll Total is reduced by the indicated value (x).

-When you make an Attack with this Weapon, if the
+When you make an Attack with this Weapon, if the number you roll on your d20 is 1, increase the indicated value (x) by 1.

 ### Specialized Tags
 #### Barbed / Serrated